-Within the above frames, community engaged artmaking raises a distinct set of issues particular to how creative activities exist within the academy which the current guidelines within the Call are insufficient to address.
-As such we offer the below set of evaluative criteria for community engaged artmaking.
-An additional goal within this document is to also allow for artists working in more relational and reciprocal models within a community context to fully engage in their work and no longer be asked to undertake a second set of creative actions by translating their more 'non-traditional' artmaking into the historically favored and recognized outputs within the academy.
+Within the above frames, community-engaged music-making and practice-based research raise a distinct set of issues particular to how creative activities exist within the academy, which the current guidelines within the Call are insufficient to address.
+Consequently, we offer the below set of evaluative criteria for community-engaged music making and research.
+An additional goal within this document is to also allow for artist-scholars working in more relational and reciprocal models within a community context to fully engage in their work and no longer be asked to undertake a second set of creative actions by translating their more "non-traditional" music-making and research into the historically favored and recognized outputs within the academy.
+As our fields change over the next years and decades, it is vital that our tenure and promotion evaluation processes adapt accordingly.

-Criteria and indicators for evaluating community-engaged Artmaking
+Criteria and indicators for evaluating community-engaged music making and practice-based research

-We recommend the following as the criteria for evaluating community-engaged Artmaking, mindful of the variation in contexts, the breadth of faculty work, and departmental promotion and tenure guidelines.
+We recommend the following as the criteria for evaluating community-engaged music-making and practice-based research, mindful of the variation in contexts, the breadth of faculty work, and departmental promotion and tenure guidelines.
 We note that these criteria are meant to be enabling for community-engaged faculty, not onerous.
 The indicators are intended to be expansive and inclusive so that faculty dossiers can be prepared and read with appropriate context.
 Faculty would not be expected to meet all the indicators in each area.
-Many of the criteria overlap with the document from the Social Science Division's document, which has been amended to include language specific to fields in the arts.
+Many of the criteria overlap with the document from the School of Arts and Architecture document, which has been amended to include language specific to fields in music.

 Criteria Indicators 1.
-Clear Academic & Community Change Goals Objectives defined Clear purpose and focus of inquiry The artist provides evidence of clear goals such as- Clearly stating the basic purpose of the work and its value for the discipline(s) AND the public good Documenting the alignment between the Artmaking and the artist's role, departmental priorities, and university mission Defining goals and objectives that are realistic and achievable Identifying significant intellectual questions in the discipline AND for the community/external stakeholders with whom the artist is partnered Articulating a coherent program of research and objectives Articulating pedagogical lessons to utilize for teaching and student learning.
+Clear Academic & Community Impact Goals The artist-scholar provides evidence of clear goals such as- • Clearly stating the basic purpose of the work and its Objectives defined value for the discipline(s) AND the public good • Documenting the alignment between the artist- Clear purpose and focus of inquiry scholar's role, departmental priorities, and university mission • Defining goals and objectives that are realistic and achievable • Identifying significant intellectual questions in the discipline AND for the community/external stakeholders with whom the artist-scholar is partnered